agnesoft/agdb/docs/queries.md

 All conditions can be further modified as follows:

+- Beyond (continues the search only beyond this element)
 - Not (reverses the condition result)
 - NotBeyond (stops the search beyond this element)